LGN520/farreach-public/ycsb-implementation.md

 		* Update exp10.sh to support roundidx, and backup generated files for the given round
 		* Update exp4 dynamic, exp6 skewness of evaluation in paper
 		* Dump more bwcost information in controller
-		* TODO: Update calculate_bwcost_helper.py to calculate average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost
+		* Update calculate_bwcost_helper.py to calculate average globalbwcost and per-server average localbwcost for exp9 on bandwidth cost, and then sums up avg localbwcost of all logical servers and avg globalbwcost
 		* TODO: Add design details of upstream backup in paper
 		* TODO: Add discussion about distributed extension in paper
 	+ Huancheng